nervosnetwork/rfcs/rfcs/0032-ckb-vm-version-selection/0032-ckb-vm-version-selection.md

 ## Abstract

-This RFC proposes a mechanism to decide on the CKB VM version to execute the transaction scripts.
+This RFC proposes a mechanism for selecting the CKB VM version to execute transaction scripts.

 ## Motivation

-It's essential to keep improving CKB VM because it is the computation bottleneck of the whole network.
-The upgrade packages can improve the performance, bring bug fixings and add new RISC-V extensions.
-However the upgrade should not break the old code, users must have the opt-in option to specify the VM version.
+CKB VM must be continuously improved, since it is the computation bottleneck of the entire network.
+The upgrade package can improve performance, bring bug fixes and add new RISC-V extensions.
+However, the upgrade must not break the old code, and users must have the opt-in option to specify the VM version.

 This RFC proposes a general mechanism that determines how the CKB node chooses the CKB VM version for a transaction script group.

 ## Specification

-When CKB launches the testnet Lina, it only has one VM version, the version 0.
-The first hard fork will bring VM version 1 which coexists with version 0.
-Users have the opt-in option to specify which VM version to run the script of a cell by setting the `hash_type` field.
+When CKB launches the testnet Lina, it has only one VM version, version 0.
+The first hard fork will bring VM version 1, which will coexist with version 0.
+By setting the `hash_type` field, users can specify which VM version to use to run a cell's script.

-In CKB, each VM version also has its bundled instruction set, syscalls and cost model.
-The [rfc3], [rfc5], [rfc9] and [rfc14] have defined what is VM version 0.
-VM version 1 is version 0 plus the revisions mentioned in [rfc33] and [rfc34].
+Each VM version in CKB has its own bundled instruction set, syscalls, and cost model.
+[RFC3], [RFC5], [RFC9] and [RFC14] have defined what VM version 0 is.
+VM version 1 is version 0 plus the revisions mentioned in [RFC33] and [RFC34].

-[rfc3]: ../0003-ckb-vm/0003-ckb-vm.md
+[RFC3]: ../0003-ckb-vm/0003-ckb-vm.md
-[rfc5]: ../0005-priviledged-mode/0005-priviledged-mode.md
+[RFC5]: ../0005-priviledged-mode/0005-priviledged-mode.md
-[rfc9]: ../0009-vm-syscalls/0009-vm-syscalls.md
+[RFC9]: ../0009-vm-syscalls/0009-vm-syscalls.md
-[rfc14]: ../0014-vm-cycle-limits/0014-vm-cycle-limits.md
+[RFC14]: ../0014-vm-cycle-limits/0014-vm-cycle-limits.md
-[rfc33]: ../0033-ckb-vm-version-1/0033-ckb-vm-version-1.md
+[RFC33]: ../0033-ckb-vm-version-1/0033-ckb-vm-version-1.md
-[rfc34]: ../0034-vm-syscalls-2/0034-vm-syscalls-2.md
+[RFC34]: ../0034-vm-syscalls-2/0034-vm-syscalls-2.md

 The first hard fork takes effect from an epoch decided by the community consensus.
-For all the transactions in the blocks before the activation epoch, they must run the CKB VM version 0 to verify all the script groups.
-In these transactions, the `hash_type` in cell lock and type script must be 0 or 1 in the serialized molecule data.
+For the transactions in blocks before the activation epoch, it is necessary to run CKB VM version 0 to verify all script groups.
+In these transactions, the `hash_type` field in the cell lock and type script must be 0 or 1 in the serialized molecule data.

-After the fork is activated, CKB nodes must choose the CKB VM version for each script group.
+After the fork is activated, CKB nodes must choose CKB VM version for each script group.
 The allowed values for the `hash_type` field in the lock and type script are 0, 1, and 2.
-Cells are sorted into different groups if they have different `hash_type`.
-According to the value of `hash_type`:
+Cells are sorted into different groups if they have different `hash_type` values.
+A script group matches code and select the VM version according to the value of `hash_type`:

-* When the `hash_type` is 0, the script group matches code via data hash and will run the code using the CKB VM version 0.
+* When the value of `hash_type` is 0, the script group matches code via data hash and will run the code using CKB VM version 0.
-* When the `hash_type` is 1, the script group matches code via type script hash and will run the code using the CKB VM version 1.
+* When the value of `hash_type` is 1, the script group matches code via type script hash and will run the code using CKB VM version 1.
-* When the `hash_type` is 2, the script group matches code via data hash and will run the code using the CKB VM version 1.
+* When the value of `hash_type` is 2, the script group matches code via data hash and will run the code using CKB VM version 1.

 | `hash_type` | matches by       | VM version |
 | ----------- | ---------------- | ---------- |